OneRaynyDay/oneraynyday.github.io/_posts/2018-05-06-Reinforcement-Learning-MDPs.md

 One major downside of these algorithms is that it's not applicable for **continuous-value** domains.
 This means, for even a simple problem as [Cart Pole](https://github.com/openai/gym/wiki/CartPole-v0), we won't have a very smooth way of solving it(discretizing and running our algorithms might work, but it's real hacky).
 We will explore ways to solve that issue next time!

+[^1]: Sutton, Richard S., and Andrew G. Barto. *Reinforcement Learning: an Introduction*.
+The MIT Press, 2012.